AugustusClient/Augustus-Wiki/src/content/docs/intro/commonerrors.md

 If you forgot your Username, password or license key for Augustus here you can try recovering those things

 ### Forgot Username, Password or License key

+#### Forgot Username, Password

+#### Forgot the license key
+This only works if the discord account that the key was linked to still exists.
+If that account is lost due to an termination or lost account information, augustus staff isnt able to support you to gain back accsess to your augustus account

 If you forgot/lost one of those things you can try going to the [Augustus-Bot](https://discord.com/users/1145955612031729677) and click on this small box. <img src="https://i.imgur.com/mtq6CWp.png"> the bot will now show you what you typed to it and you can copy those credentials.
 If this isnt working you have to go into the [Outtave Discord](https://discord.gg/jgYaquhUp7) and create a support ticket.

 ## Launcher Startup Errors
 This errors are related when you start Augustus